-5.2.1.1 Burst Length
+6.3.1.
+Burst Length

-Read and write accesses to the LPDDR SDRAM are burst oriented, with the burst length being set as in Table 6, and the burst order as in Table 4.
+Read and write accesses to the LPDDR SDRAM are burst oriented, with the burst length and burst type being programmable.

 The burst length determines the maximum number of column locations that can be accessed for a given READ or WRITE command.
 Burst lengths of 2, 4, or 8 locations are available for both the sequential and the interleaved burst types.
-A burst length of 16 is optional and some vendors may choose to implement it.